f5alliances/f5_ansible_use_cases/01-deploy-redirect/README.md

 ## Overview of Use Case

 This use case will configure the BIG-IP To create a Redirect to Port 80 from a pre-existing VIP.

-(Note this will loop through the entire VIP list so this could take a long time depending on the amount of VIPs within your BIG-IP)
+**Note: this will loop through the entire VIP list so this could take a long time depending on the amount of VIPs within your BIG-IP**

 ## Per workshop Setup